vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 ī s that abide in the

 sixteen-petaled lotus of the *śrīcakra* are identifi ed with an aspect of the cosmic vibration that animates the universe, the *spanda* .
 This *spanda* is said, in the present case, to be sixteen-fold, being identifi ed with the sixteen “vowels” of the Sanskrit alphabet, which, inṣaiva cosmogonies, are the sixteen *kalās* , limiting energies, of Bhairava when he manifests the cosmos.
 Their nature is described as “wonder” \( *camatkāra* \), by which is meant that they are pervaded with consciousness \( *cit* \), that is, subtle.
-They are also identifi ed with the vital breaths, *prāṇa, apāna* , *udāna* , and so on, which, in fact, are usually considered to number only ten, not sixteen: “the names of the six others can be found in other *āgamas* ,” says the Dī, without quoting any reference.
+They are also identifi ed with the vital breaths, *prāṇa, apāna* , *udāna* , and so on, which, in fact, are usually considered to number only ten, not sixteen: “the names of the six others can be found in other *āgamas* ,” says the Dī , without quoting any reference.
 These *kalās* , being active, are “seeds” \( *bīja* \),

 which is the case of the “vowels.”
 41

 The Yoginīs abiding in this inner portion of the *śrīcakra* are called Guptayoginīs \(see above, *śl. * 90\).
-This, says the Dī, is because they are evolutes that are pervaded with consciousness.
-They are to be worshipped in the reverse order, starting from the right, not simply because they are Tantric deities but, says the Dī, because they are associated with the emanation that is done by “vomiting” \( *vāmena* ,\) the universe.
+This, says the Dī , is because they are evolutes that are pervaded with consciousness.
+They are to be worshipped in the reverse order, starting from the right, not simply because they are Tantric deities but, says the Dī , because they are associated with the emanation that is done by “vomiting” \( *vāmena* ,\) the universe.

 They hold the noose and the goad; they are red and clothed in red.